zonemaster/zonemaster/docs/public/configuration/gui/configuring-using-theming.md

 ### Interactive components

 All interactive components are built with [Svelte].
 These files are located under `./src/lib/components`.
 These are referenced from Astro components.
-We have tried to make the components as self-contained as possible, but some components may have dependencies on other components.
+Although care was taken to make the components as self-contained as possible, some components may depend on others.
 In most cases you won't need to modify these files.
 A better approach is to modify the CSS.

-If you absolutely need to modify these.
-We suggest creating new components in `./src/lib/components/my-theme` and reference them from the Astro components.
+If you absolutely need to modify these, the suggested method is to create new components in `./src/lib/components/my-theme` and reference them from the Astro components.
 These interactive components contain important functionality that needs to be carefully considered when modifying.

 You might be better off creating a new component from scratch and integrate it with the RPCAPI yourself.